ciphera-net/Drop/README.md

    - `SLACK_WEBHOOK_URL` (optional, for monitoring alerts)
    - `NEXT_PUBLIC_APP_URL` (e.g. http://localhost:3000)

-4. **Run Database Migrations**
+4. **Run Database Schema**
-   The database schema is managed via Supabase migrations.
+   The complete database schema (including all migrations) is in a single file.

-   1. Execute `supabase/schema.sql` in your Supabase SQL Editor to set up the base schema.
+   Execute `supabase/schema.sql` in your Supabase SQL Editor to set up the complete database.
-   2. Apply all SQL files from the `migrations/` directory in sequential order to bring the database up to date.

 5. **Start the Development Server**
    ```bash